Sarsaparilla29/Text-Projects/README.md

 reads the same forwards as backwards like “racecar”
 6. Count Words in a String - Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.
-7. Text Editor - Notepad style application that can open, edit, and save text documents.
-Optional: Add syntax highlighting and other features.
 8. RSS Feed Creator - Given a link to RSS/Atom Feed, get all posts and display them.
 9. Quote Tracker (market symbols etc) - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
 The user can set how often the stocks are